Equality Texas

-Equality Texas is a statewide political advocacy organization in Texas that advocates for lesbian, gay, bisexual, and transgender (LGBT) rights, including same-sex marriage.
+Equality Texas is a statewide political advocacy organization in Texas that advocates for lesbian, gay, bisexual, and transgender (LGBTQ) rights, including same-sex marriage.

 History

 Equality Texas was founded in 1989 as a 501(c)(4) nonprofit corporation.
 Equality Texas Foundation was founded in 1990 as a 501(c)(3) nonprofit corporation.

 Structure

 Equality Texas comprises Equality Texas Foundation, a 501(c)(3) nonprofit corporation engaged in research and public education on LGBT issues, and Equality Texas, a 501(c)(4) nonprofit corporation engaged in statewide political LGBT advocacy.

 Programs

 Equality Texas programs currently active include: